 Solomon Golomb, Member of the CAMS Board, receives the US National Medal of Sciences.

 Solomon Golomb, USC University Professor, Andrew and Erna Viterbi Professor of Communications and Professor of Mathematics was awarded the National Medal of Science in 2013.
 This is the highest honor bestowed by the US government on scientists, engineers and inventors.
+See the forthcoming article in the Notices of the American Mathematical Society for a short description of the Professor Golomb's most outstanding achievements.

 New AAAS Fellows include two mathematicians from USC